Followers

 & British Spymaster

 But Lee was now in Paris.
-So was Benjamin Franklin himself, who sailed for France in December 1776.
-Throughout 1777 the full-court (sic) press was on.
-The British and French were opening the American commission's mail in a variety of clandestine operations.
+So was Benjamin Franklin himself, who had sailed for France in December 1776.
+Throughout 1777, the full-court press was on.
+The British and French were opening the American commission's mail through various clandestine operations.
 Servants and friends were recruited to spy, influence, and report.
-Bancroft provided inside reporting to Wentworth and Eden.
+Bancroft provided insider information to Wentworth and Eden.
 And so it went.
-Meanwhile, Franklin charmed all men and women in sight, was the toast of Paris and continued to influence.
-He knew his every word and gesture were reaching Versailles and London and every step he took had that in mind.
+Meanwhile, Franklin charmed everyone in sight, was the toast of Paris, and continued to wield influence.
+He knew that every word and gesture reached Versailles and London, and every step he took reflected that awareness.

 Franklin's every move and comment were tracked,